2007 Scottish Parliament election: Major parties

 Of the major party leaders in the Scottish Parliament, only one, Jack McConnell, of the Scottish Labour Party fought the 2003 Scottish Parliamentary election as leader.
 Nicol Stephen succeeded Jim Wallace as Deputy First Minister and Leader of the Scottish Liberal Democrats in June 2005, after the latter announced that he would not be contesting the 2007 election.
 Alex Salmond was elected leader of the Scottish National Party in 2004, with his deputy Nicola Sturgeon.
 Salmond previously led the SNP between 1990 and 2000, but stood down and was replaced by his preferred successor John Swinney, who headed the party between 2000 and 2004.
 Following Swinney's resignation in 2004, Salmond announced that he would, once again contest the leadership and won the ballot of members in June 2004.
 Annabel Goldie was elected leader of the Scottish Conservatives in November 2005 after the resignation of the incumbent David McLetchie on 31 October 2005 after a row surrounding taxi expenses.

 Other parties

 Robin Harper and Shiona Baird were elected as Greens Co-convenors in 2004, but as the sole Green MSP Harper was effectively party spokesperson from 1999.

 Colin Fox was elected as the Scottish Socialist Party Convenor in 2005.
 In 2006 Tommy Sheridan left the party to form Solidarity.

 Aftermath

-This was Scottish Labour's first defeat since the 1979 European Parliament election, which was won by the Conservtives.
+This was Scottish Labour's first defeat since the 1979 European Parliament election, which was won by the Conservatives.
 In his memoir, A Journey (2010), Tony Blair claimed responsibility for the SNP's victory, stating that he believed his leadership had cost Labour votes and that things could have been different had his successor Gordon Brown been in office at the time.

 These elections were realigning elections as Scottish National Party would win plurarity of the votes in every Scottish Parliament election since 2007.